caseykoh/proxiitattoo/README.md

 # Proxii World

-This is a portfolio site for the tattoo artist @proxii_dream.
+This is the frontend for a portfolio site for the tattoo artist @proxii_dream.